kwrooijen/gungnir/doc/modules/model.md

 ### `:primary-key` (required)

-Describe which key is the `PRIMARY KEY` in your database.
-This is required for Gungnir to be able to make use of the full querying API, as well as the relational mapping.
+Describe which key is the `PRIMARY KEY` in your table.
+This is required for Gungnir to be able to make use of the querying API, as well as the relational mapping.

 ```clojure
 [:user/id {:primary-key true} uuid?]